DHT

 Using a value

-After the connection is established, we can request the pages of the site using the RLDP protocol.
-The task from the DHT side at this stage is completed.
+After establishing the connection, we can request the site's pages using the RLDP protocol.
+At this stage, the task from the DHT perspective is complete.

 Search for nodes that store the state of the blockchain

-DHT is also used to find information about the nodes that store the data of workchains and their shards.
-The process is the same as when searching for any key, the only difference is in the serialization of the key itself and the validation of the response, we will analyze these points in this section.
+DHT is also used to locate information about the nodes storing the data of WorkChains and their shards.
+The process for retrieving this information is similar to searching for any key; however, the key serialization and response validation differ.
+We will examine these aspects in this section.

-In order to get data, for example, of the masterchain and its shards, we need to fill in the TL structure:
+To retrieve data, such as that of the MasterChain and its shards, we need to complete the TL structure:

 tonNode.shardPublicOverlayId workchain:int shard:long zero_state_file_hash:int256 = tonNode.ShardPublicOverlayId;